metaufiq/lazy-vim-config/lua/plugins/reactTS/README.md

 component name:

 //write your component name
-component name: example // (it will create an Example component using the component template)
+//example, the code below will create an Example component using the component template component name: example
 ```

 I hope you enjoy it 😉